She runs, and jumps and loves to play with her toys. She is content to sit in the yard and roll in the grass.

 She is a bit chunky, and is currently on Science Diet Digestive Health to help her shed a few pounds.
 Lily currently weighs 19 pounds but has a small frame.

 Lily can have a few accidents in the house, but has improved significantly since she has been fostered.

-He will need another dog in the home or someone that is home most of the time.
+Lily has never been an only dog and will need another dog in the home.
 Children in the home need to be at least 10 years old.
-Winston is located in IL

 Your message has been sent to Small Paws® Rescue.